2014 Mercedes-Benz CLA-Class

 Mercedes-Benz CLA-Class Review

-The new CLA-Class impresses reviewers with its sporty performance and attractive styling, but some say it makes a few compromises that keep it from being truly competitive in the class.
+The 2014 Mercedes-Benz CLA-Class impresses test drivers with its sporty performance and attractive styling, but some say it makes a few compromises that keep it from being truly competitive in the class.

 - "Of course, the big question surrounding the 2014 Mercedes-Benz CLA-Class sedan is whether you'll see it as a genuine Mercedes-Benz or a half-hearted budget alternative.
 The CLA certainly feels like the real thing from the cockpit, as premium materials and a suite of safety and multimedia features check all the boxes for Benzness." -- Edmunds